mgcooper/baseflow/README.md

 # `baseflow` - a matlab package for baseflow recession analysis

-Baseflow recession analysis refers to a set of methods in hydrologic science designed to infer watershed properties that cannot be observed from something that can be observed - streamflow.
-The underlying theory is based on idealized solutions to the one-dimensional (lateral) groundwater flow equation ("Boussinesq equation").
-Its application here is meant for shallow unconfined riparian aquifers, those that discharge subsurface flow into adjacent stream channels.
+Baseflow recession analysis refers to a set of methods in hydrologic science designed to infer watershed properties from streamflow measurements.
+Specifically, properties that cannot be observed, such as hydraulic conductivity, are inferred from something that can be observed, such as streamflow.
+The underlying theory is based on solutions to the one-dimensional (lateral) groundwater flow equation ("Boussinesq equation").
+Its application here is meant for shallow unconfined riparian aquifers that discharge subsurface flow into adjacent stream channels.

 ## Dependencies
 Developed on MATLAB Version: 9.9.0 (R2020b)
 Mathworks Statistics and Machine Learning Toolbox&trade;
 Mathworks Curve Fitting Toolbox&trade;
+Various utility functions included in this package

 ## Install